rui9812/VLP/README.md

 # VLP
-A Vertical Learning Paradigm for Knowledge Graph Completion
+To Copy Rather Than Memorize: A Vertical Learning Paradigm for Knowledge Graph Completion